WADERS FOR FISHING & HUNTING

 Wader Features

-insulated wader to help keep you warmer on freezing fishing days.
+to get an insulated wader to help keep you warmer on freezing fishing days.

 Wader Materials and Construction

-specialized breathable fabrics like gore-tex or dri-plus.
+or specialized breathable fabrics like gore-tex or dri-plus.

 Neoprene Waders